 Turning 65 and becoming Medicare eligible is a significant personal milestone.
 And you have already taken a strong first step in making sure you're on the right path when it comes your future decisions around all things Medicare related.
-We truly appreciate you letting us take this journey along with you and looking to the American Bar Association Insurance Program for guidance and support.
-There are important decisions you need to make concerning your health care and ABA Insurance Program wants to make sure you have the information you need at your fingertips.
+We truly appreciate you letting us take this journey along with you and entrusting ABA Insurance for guidance and support.
+There are important decisions you need to make concerning your health care and American Bar Association Insurance Program wants to make sure you have the information you need at your fingertips.
 We have put together this guide for you to go over Medicare basics and make sure you understand what your ABA membership entitles you to.
 We know the various parts of Medicare can and will be confusing, which is why we have put together a resource section and a team of Licensed and Certified Specialist in Medicare, to help guide you along in this journey.
 Our team looks forward to speaking with you soon!